jhudson8/react-events/README.md

 // when the button is clicked, the parent component will have 'button-clicked' triggered with the provided parameters
 ```

+Adding on/off/trigger to React Components
 =================
 When using the ```ref``` event handler, the component should support the on/off methods.
-While this script does not include the implementation of that, it does provide a hook for including your own impl when the ```events``` mixin is included.
+While this script does not include the implementation of that, it does provide a hook for including your own impl when the ```events``` mixin is included using ```React.events.mixin```.

 ```
-React.events.mixin = objectThatHashOnOffMethods;
+React.events.mixin = objectThatHasOnOffMethods;
 ```

-If you include [react-backbone](https://github.com/jhudson8/react-backbone) this will be set automatically for you.
+And, ff you include [react-backbone](https://github.com/jhudson8/react-backbone) this will be set automatically for you as well as ```model``` event bindings.

 You will the have the ability to do the following:
 ```
-var MyComponent = React.createClass({
+var ChildComponent = React.createClass({
-  mixins: ['event'],
+  mixins: ['events'],
   ...
   onSomethingHappened: function() {
     this.trigger('something-happened');